 Transportation

-UW-Madison Transportation Services, located in the WARF building, operates all campus parking and bicycle/pedestrian services.
+UW-Madison Transportation Services operates all campus parking and bicycle/pedestrian services.
 Due to limited availability, on-campus parking is very rarely granted to students.
-Most students find that getting around on campus without a car is easy to do, though.
+Most students find getting around on campus without a car is easy to do, though.

 Buses

 The City of Madison’s Metro Transit offers a number of free bus routes on and around the UW-Madison campus.
 Anyone can ride these routes without paying a fare or showing an ID.
-In addition, students enrolled at UW-Madison can get a free summer bus pass good for free rides on all Madison Metro bus routes, allowing you to travel throughout the metro area.
-These passes are available through the Associated Students of Madison (ASM) Student Print Office located in the Student Activity Center on the third floor at 333 East Campus Mall.
-All you need to pick up your bus pass is your Wiscard.
+In addition, students enrolled at UW-Madison can get a free bus pass good for unlimited rides on Madison Metro bus routes, allowing you to travel throughout the metro area.

 Safety